Content starts here

 kali9/Getty Images

-What studies like these suggest is that increased blood flow from aerobic exercise is linked to reduced risk of memory loss, said Binu Thomas, a senior researcher in neuroimaging at the University of Texas Southwestern Medical Center and co-author of one of the studies.
+These studies suggest that increased blood flow from aerobic exercise is linked to reduced risk of memory loss, said Binu Thomas, assistant professor in neuroimaging at the University of Texas Southwestern Medical Center and coauthor of the 2020 report.
+“By adding as little as four weeks of exercise, you start seeing cardiorespiratory fitness improvement, which is definitely beneficial for brain function,” he said in an email.

 To read more about the study, go to the full article, Boosting Blood Flow May Help Protect Memory.